-People are incredibly interesting – every single person who ever lived has a story to tell.
+Ancestors are incredibly interesting – every single person who ever lived has a story to tell.
 And we all love to learn more about where we came from.

 When you scratch the surface of any human being you will find a rich range of events that go to make up who that person is: a variety of happy, sad, tragic, celebratory, inspirational and depressing – all sorts of emotive happenings that create a unique individual.
 So when you are finding your ancestors, why be content with just names and dates?